-Enhance your visual reports, user‑generated content, or photo collages by adding ellipse annotations that spotlight defects, highlight faces, or mark any area of interest.
-This comprehensive, step‑by‑step tutorial demonstrates how to programmatically apply ellipse annotations to JPG images using Java and the Java REST API, enabling seamless automation of your image‑processing workflows.
+Boost your visual reports, user‑generated content, or photo collages by adding ellipse annotations that pinpoint defects, highlight faces, or emphasize any region of interest.
+In this detailed, step‑by‑step tutorial we’ll show you how to programmatically apply ellipse annotations to JPG images using Java and the Java REST API, empowering you to automate your image‑processing workflows with ease.

 Steps to Add Ellipse Annotations to JPG Images in Java